Vowel breaking: Unconditioned

 Vowel breaking is sometimes not assimilatory and is then not triggered by a neighboring sound.
 That was the case with the Great Vowel Shift in English in which all cases of //iː// and //uː// changed to diphthongs.

 Stress

 Vowel breaking sometimes occurs only in stressed syllables.
 For instance, Vulgar Latin open-mid //ɛ// and //ɔ// changed to diphthongs only when they were stressed.

 Indo-European languages

 English

-Vowel breaking is a very common sound change in the history of the English language, occurring at least three times (with some varieties adding a fourth) listed here in reverse chronological order:
+Vowel breaking is a very common sound change in the history of the English language, occurring at least three times (with some varieties adding more) listed here in reverse chronological order: